ikbensiep/raceapi/README.md

 🤡 Misc.
 --------

-Depending on the car category and the team's budget, car upgrades can be purchased such as (modified) wings, engine tuning etc.
+Depending on the competition category and the team's budget, car 🛠 upgrades can be purchased such as (modified) wings, engine tuning etc.

 💻 Getting started